rizonesoft/Notepad3/Readme.md

 ## **`[Notepad3]`**

-This section can be used to redirect to a settings file which should be used by Notepad3.
+This section can be used to redirect to a settings file which will be used by Notepad3.
-If a non elevated user is not allowed to write to the program directory of Notepad3.exe, the side-by-side Notepad3.ini can point to a place, where the user is allowed to write his settings, for example :
+If a non-elevated user is not allowed to write to the program directory of Notepad3.exe, the side-by-side Notepad3.ini can point to a place where the user is allowed to write their settings, for example:

 `Notepad3.ini=%APPDATA%\Rizonesoft\Notepad3\Notepad3.ini`

-or a to have user specific settings:
+or a to have user-specific settings:

 `Notepad3.ini=%WINDIR%\Notepad3-%USERNAME%.ini`

 ## **`[Settings]`**

-This settings are read and written by Notepad3’s user interface.
+These settings are read and written by Notepad3’s user interface.
-For examples all Menu ?
+For example, all Menu ?
 Settings will go here.

 #### `SettingsVersion=4`